inspatiallabs/inspatial-dev/README.md

 ## 📄 License

-InSpatial Core is released under the Apache 2.0 License.
+InSpatial Dev is released under the Intentional 1.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---

 <div align="center">
   <strong>Ready to shape the future of spatial computing?</strong>
   <br>
-  <a href="https://www.inspatial.app">Start Building with InSpatial</a>
+  <a href="https://www.inspatial.io">Start Building with InSpatial</a>
 </div>